Why do I stay as a subsistence farmer:

 It is not an easy life with the many requirements of growing the crops, feeding the horses and chickens fed every day as well as seeding, harvesting, cleaning and storing the seeds we grow for flour and oils.

 At our farm I still drive the horses although surprisingly horses have an autopilot too especially when heading home.
-The old tractors, swather and combine are still manually steered and driven.
-I do have some rudimentary hydraulics but most everything uses muscle power.
+The old tractors, swather and combine are all still manually steered and driven.
+I do have some rudimentary hydraulics but a lot uses muscle power to get things done.

 I do not pretend to be a genius but as I see it most of us will not have enough energy for heating our homes, driving our cars, cultivating fields with tractors, combining our fields, spending a lot of money on delivery costs, even affording the energy to use our computers, in fact most businesses and residences will be in serious trouble before long.
 The fact that fossil fuels is a finite resource is rather staggering and does not seem to be well understood by most people.
-Most people feel there is no alternative to heating homes, hot water, driving a car without fossil fuels and continue to pay for the food at the grocery store and energy to the multinational companies..
-Now horses do offer something unusual... their fuel is grown on the farm and from what I see has many soil improvement benefits with their manure.
+Most people feel there is no alternative to heating homes, hot water, driving a car without fossil fuels and one continues to pay for the food at the grocery store and energy to the multinational companies.
+Now horses do offer something unusual... their fuel is grown on the farm and from what I see has many soil improvement benefits with their manure with no delivery charge.
 They actually can reproduce and care for themselves if you just give them a field of grass.
 As friends and companions they all have very different personalities and thanking them after a days work feels a lot better than thanking my tractor.
-Working on things like plowing a field is definitely slower than with a tractor but very gratifying.
+Working on things like plowing a field is definitely slower than with a tractor but very gratifying with horses.

 But what does this have to do with my subsistence farming?
-We hardly make a living wage doing this farming but we have no debts or have much in the way of expense.
+We hardly make a living wage if money is ones desire doing this self sufficient farming but we have no debts nor have much in the way of expense.
 We heat with wood, use our sunflower oil in the tractors instead of diesel if we need them, drive very little since all our food is grown right here on the farm.
 I do not have to drive to work and only get up when the horses and chickens need attention which is every day at all hours of the day.
-This brings me to a rather difficult thought to consider that I really do these things to keep physically fit, eat the best food form our farm and do really enjoy watching plants grow as well as spending times with the cats, horses,and cow who seem to appreciate my company.
+This brings me to a rather difficult thought to consider that I really do these things to keep physically fit, eat the best food from our farm and do really enjoy watching plants grow as well as spending time with the cats, horses,and cow who seem to appreciate my company.
 The many wild birds here also are really appreciated as they come back in the springtime.

 So we do have a wonderful lifestyle possible while keeping fit and eating healthily, but could I not also drive a fancy tractor or two with a million dollar combine, own a thousand acres , have many employees?
 I would have to use synthetic fertilizers and herbicides that destroy the soils.
 Yes I could do modern conventional farming but having a debt so large that my only hope is to sell out before I go broke is this not the reality for me.
-What do you do if you are unemployed and there is no money for buying food?
+What do you do if you end up unemployed and there is no money for buying food?
+Getting old is scary in these times.

 The most important aspect of farming is knowing your soils which vary greatly from one place to another.
 Our sandy soil has many advantages one being that we can plant early in the spring.
 One disadvantage is that the soil will not hold water well but we are changing that by adding as much carbon as possible and leaving a lot of residue for the microbes.